nicolvisser/dp-wfst/README.md

 Duration-penalized dynamic programming (DPDP) is an algorithm that quantizes features to a codebook while encouraging bigger units.
 When the DPDP parameter ($\lambda$) is zero, DPDP finds the $K$-means predictions.
-When we increase $\lambda$, we encourage finding larger units - the higher $\lambda$ the larger the units.
+When we increase $\lambda$, we encourage finding larger units - the higher $\lambda$, the larger the units.

-Below, we show a visualization of the DPDP units for speech containing the words "Mister Quilter".
+Below, we show a visualization of the DPDP units for speech containing the words "Mister Quilter."
-Here can see how the DPDP units have durations more in line with the expected phone durations.
+Here, we see how the DPDP units have durations that are more in line with the expected phone durations.

 ![image](dpdp-visualization.svg)